 Take someone who is very influential in the buying journey within a specific market, for instance.
 For us, that’s a customer in the new, connected sense.
 Or the customer of your customer: how can you serve your customers if you can’t help them serve theirs and understand them.
 That’s what value chains are all about.

-While the lessons of Peter Fader in his book “Customer Centricity: Focus on the Right Customers for Strategic Advantage” (depicted in the image above) are still very valid and – indeed – as Fader says, strictly speaking not all customers are created equal, the customer isn’t always right and not all customers “deserve” (an awkward word) your best efforts, we feel that in this day and age, there is more customer value than in the sense of the customer as an existing client.
+While the lessons of Peter Fader in his book “Customer Centricity: Focus on the Right Customers for Strategic Advantage” are still very valid and – indeed – as Fader says, strictly speaking not all customers are created equal, the customer isn’t always right and not all customers “deserve” (an awkward word) your best efforts, we feel that in this day and age, there is more customer value than in the sense of the customer as an existing client.

 Customer excellence is pervasive and connected, optimization is ubiquitous, change and the need to do better than best efforts and look beyond the status quo are in constant evolution.

 - If the customer isn’t right, then at least listen and take him seriously.
 In the end, he is right, even if he’s wrong.

 - Saying that not all customers deserve your best efforts is not just about data and segmentation anymore.